Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Special Occasions Celebrations

 We respect the fact that families often have different traditions and holiday celebrations.
 We strongly encourage families to come into the classroom and share their celebrations.
-Holidays in general can be over-stimulating for young children.
+Holidays in general can be overstimulating for young children.
 We are aware of children’s excitement surrounding celebrations.
 We acknowledge and engage in group discussion of their individual experiences without emphasizing holidays in the curriculum.
 Minimizing stress for families and children often associated with the holidays is our focus.

 Guidelines for Food in the Classroom

-Because some children have allergies or other dietary restrictions, each classroom at the ECLL maintains a list of "safe" foods that all the children are able to eat.
-Only foods that all children can safely consume are allowed.
-Pre-packaged foods that are commercially prepared by a licensed food vendor must list all ingredients.
+Because some children have allergies or other dietary restrictions, each classroom at the ECLL maintains a list of “safe” foods that all the children are able to eat.
+Only foods that ALL children can safely consume are allowed.
+Pre-packaged foods that are commercially prepared by a licensed food vendor MUST list all ingredients.
 Commercially prepared packaged foods must be in factory-sealed containers with the labels intact.
-Peanut/tree nut products or items processed in facilities that process peanuts/tree nuts will not be allowed.
-Suckers, candy or any other foods that may be a choking hazard are not allowed.
+Peanut /tree nut products or items processed in facilities that process peanuts/tree nuts will not be allowed.
+Suckers, candy, or any other foods that may be a choking hazard are not allowed.
 Please read food labels carefully and consult with classroom staff before bringing a treat into the classroom.
 Homemade treats are not allowed.
-Fruit must be provided whole (not cut into pieces)-staff will cut and serve it to the children.
+Fruit must be provided whole (not cut into pieces) – staff will cut and serve it to the children.

 Rest and Activities